Quantum-inspired space-time PDE solver and dynamic mode decomposition: Acknowledgements

-RP, SP, ET, and LA thank Jonas Fuska and Ingo Roth for engaging in fruitful discussions.
-NR and MKR gratefully acknowledge support from grant number KUEX-8434000491, a collaborative effort between Khalifa University, the Technology Innovation Institute, and the Emirates Nuclear Energy Company.
-This research was carried out by the Technology Innovation Institute and the Emirates Nuclear Technology Center, a collaboration among Khalifa University of Science and Technology, Emirates Nuclear Energy Company, and the Federal Authority for Nuclear Regulation.
+RP, SP, ET, and LA thank Jonas Fuska and Ingo Roth for fruitful discussions.
+We also thank the anonymous reviewers for providing valuable feedback.

+\paragraph{Funding information} NR, YA, and MKR gratefully acknowledge support from grant number KUEX-8434000491, a collaborative effort between Khalifa University, the Technology Innovation Institute, and the Emirates Nuclear Energy Company.
+The Emirates Nuclear Technology Center is a collaboration among Khalifa University of Science and Technology, Emirates Nuclear Energy Company, and the Federal Authority for Nuclear Regulation.